Vietnam railways – HCMC to Da Nang, Vietnam

 IMG_20230207_144404

-Honolulu, Hawaii – working incognito …
+Honolulu, HI – incognito office!

 I have stayed in the same Honolulu Airbnb three times, and I love it!
 I stayed there for two months to start 2023 working incognito.
 My AZ condo was rented on Airbnb, so it was like an awesome house swap while living in Hawaii.

-It was perfect for me as I was only home to sleep and work; otherwise, I was touring the island or fishing in Kona, and I wrote a post about the amazing fishing here
+It was perfect for me as I was only home to sleep and work; otherwise, I was touring the island or fishing in Kona, and I wrote a post about the amazing fishing here.

 It is a studio with a single bed in a complex that has five units with a shared bathroom and kitchen.
 There is occupancy, a nd it is not in the best area near Chinatown, but I have never had an issue, as I am normally home by dark or soon after.